NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content: Conclusions

 \item The cosmic \hi and H$_2$ densities are mainly contributed by galaxies that lie close to the filaments.
-The formation of filaments is accompanied with the aggregation of cold gas towards the filaments. \end{enumerate}
+The formation of filaments is accompanied by the aggregation of cold gas towards the filaments. \end{enumerate}